-If the gen\statem is successfully created and initialized, this function returns $\{ok, Pid\}$ , where Pid is the pid() of the gen\statem.
-If a process with the specified ServerName exists already, this function returns $\{error, \{already\started, Pid\}\}$ , where Pid is the pid() of that process.
+If the gen_statem is successfully created and initialized, this function returns {ok,Pid}, where Pid is the pid() of the gen_statem.
+If a process with the specified ServerName exists already, this function returns {error, {already_started,Pid}}, where Pid is the pid() of that process.

 If Module:init/1 fails with Reason, this function returns {error,Reason}.
 If Module:init/1 returns {stop,Reason} or ignore, the process is terminated and this function returns {error,Reason} or ignore, respectively.
+An exit signal with the same Reason (or normal if Module:init/1 returns ignore) is set to linked processes and ports, including the process calling start_link/3,4.

-Creates a standalone gen\statem process according to OTP design principles (using proc\lib primitives) and atomically sets up a monitor to the newly created process.
+Creates a standalone gen_statem process according to OTP design principles (using proc_lib primitives) and atomically sets up a monitor to the newly created process.
 As it does not get linked to the calling process, this start function cannot be used by a supervisor to start a child.

-For a description of arguments and return values, see start\link/3, 4.
-Note that the return value on successful start differs from start\link/3, 4. start\monitor/3, 4 will return {ok, {Pid,Mon}} where Pid is the process identifier of the process, and Mon is a reference to the monitor set up to monitor the process.
+For a description of arguments and return values, see start_link/3, 4.
+Note that the return value on successful start differs from start_link/3, 4. start_monitor/3, 4 will return {ok, {Pid, Mon}} where Pid is the process identifier of the process, and Mon is a reference to the monitor set up to monitor the process.
 If the start is not successful, the caller will be blocked until the DOWN message has been received and removed from the message queue.

-Orders the gen\statem ServerRef to exit with the specified Reason and waits for it to terminate.
-The gen\statem calls Module:terminate/3 before exiting.
+Orders the gen_statem ServerRef to exit with the specified Reason and waits for it to terminate.
+The gen_statem calls Module:terminate/3 before exiting.

 This function returns ok if the server terminates with the expected reason.
 Any other reason than normal, shutdown, or {shutdown, Term} causes an error report to be issued through logger(3).
+An exit signal with the same reason is sent to linked processes and ports.
 The default Reason is normal.